 - Brabham BT30 (Jean-Pierre Jaussaud): To Team Obrist and run by Motor Racing Enterprises in F2 in 1970 for Howden Ganley, Jean-Pierre Jaussaud and Richard Scott.
 Retained for 1971 and entered by Team Obrist for Jürg Dubler in F2 and also in some French and Swiss hillclimbs.
 Presumably the car driven by Albert Obrist at Lorentzweiler in April 1972.
 Then to Michel Pignard (Rillieux, France) for French hillclimbs in 1972 and early 1973 before being replaced with a 1971 Pygmée MDB16.
 Sold to Daniel Gache (Avignon, France) and advertised by him in December 1973.
 Gache recalls that he sold it to someone in the 'area of Lyon' and he believed that Gérard Gamand later bought the car from that same man.
 To Gamand (France) 1985 and retained to at least 1990.
 With Gerard Cerny (France) in 1994.
 Then unknown until raced by Laurent Fort (France) in 2009 and 2010.
 Sold to Ian Rimmer (Pavenham, Bedfordshire) in 2011 and restored by Peter Denty Racing.
 Sold by Rimmer in 2013 to Ray Stubber (Australia) who ran the car in a few HSCC Historic F2 and Derek Bell Trophy races between 2013 and 2015.

 - Brabham BT30 (Andrea de Adamich): Entered by Scuderia Jolly Club for Andrea De Adamich and Pino Pica in F2 in early 1970, then entered by either North Italian Racing or Scuderia Ala d'Oro for Vittorio Brambilla for the rest of the season.
 Retained for 1971 and entered by Scuderia Ala d'Oro for Vittorio Brambilla until the Nürburgring in early May when Brambilla crashed heavily.
-The car was not seen again until 1991 when it was on display at the Monza Museum.
+The car was reported to have been written off, and Sandro Angeleri's Ala d'Oro team bought replacement March 712Ms.
+In 1991, this car was reported to be on display at the Monza Museum.
 Nothing more known.